 "The object should be to withdraw the punishments prostitutes undergo from publicity."
 (This is the case with the present Contagious Diseases Act in our own country.)
-"The privacy of trials then leaves no stigma on the girl if she subsequently reforms, or changes her mode of there is no special inspection of prostitutes.
+"The privacy of trials then leaves no stigma on the girl if she subsequently reforms, or changes her mode of life.